geekgeek/E2/README.md

 ## Elm by default
 The project runs with Elm by default and hot replacement of changes to the modules.
 Currently it is on 0.17.1 A dummy Elm app, that consume the server API is provided as an example.

+## Docker
+If you have docker installed, you can type the command "docker-compose up" in the terminal to start the server at port 3000.
+And to stop the server you can type "docker-compose down".